 The GW Professional Psychology Program is accredited by the Commission on Accreditation of the American Psychological Association.
 For information about accreditation please contact:

 The mission of the Professional Psychology Program is to graduate practitioner-scholar professional psychologists who are exceptionally skilled as local clinical scientists in using a psychodynamic framework for the assessment and treatment of psychopathology.
 Our graduates know the clinical research methods necessary for new discoveries and base their professional practice in ongoing critical consumption of relevant research.
-We value openness, curiosity, diversity, tolerance, beneficence, humility, methodological ability, and professional ethics in the discovery and equitable provision of effective clinical services.